 Notice of Federal Student Financial Aid Penalties for Drug Law Violations

 A conviction for any offense under any federal or state law involving the possession or sale of illegal drugs, during a period of enrollment when receiving federal aid, will result in the loss of eligibility for any Title IV, HEA grant, loan, or work study assistance.
 A conviction that was reversed, set aside, or removed does not count, nor does one received as a juvenile, unless tried as an adult.
-For more information, visit: GIA.edu/gem-education/notice-federal-financial-aid-penalties
+View more information.

 Net Price Calculator

-The Net Price Calculator is a tool to help you estimate the cost of the program in which you choose to enroll and is available at GIA.edu/net-price-calculator
+The Net Price Calculator is a tool to help you estimate the cost of the program in which you choose to enroll.

 GIA-administered scholarships are available for on-campus and distance education (eLearning and lab class) students.
 Applicants will be considered for all available scholarships for the program they indicate on their application.
 Applications must be submitted online during the following application periods: